ivan006/Course-Work--Notes/Destiny Code/readme.md

-# Harmonyism
+# A-adminism

 Definition: An administive approach that's asset-centric and aledgedly leads to social harmony

-The economy is capable of creating social harmony.
-But that can't be attained with p-admin (people oriented management), only with a-admin (asset oriented management), as people simply aren't as reliable as assets.

-For example imagine that instead of voting for the next president we voted for the government budget spending plan?

-To be specific p-admin is "management of people done by people" and a-admin is "management of assets done by assets through people".
+Note: The opposite of a-admin is p-admin, which is people-centric and thus can't lead to harmony as people simply aren't as reliable as assets.
+For example imagine that instead of voting for the next president we voted for the next government budget spending plan?
+To be more specific p-admin is about "the management of people done by people" and a-admin is about "the management of assets done by assets through people".